RedRabbitDevelopment/doskara-servers/hosts/aws/new_doskara_instance.md

     * RHEL: http://docs.docker.io/en/latest/installation/rhel/
     * Amazon Linux: http://docs.docker.io/en/latest/installation/amazon/

+  9. Change the hostname if you wish by editing `/etc/hostname`.

   9. Cleanup.
 Remove sudo privileges from the default user and remove the default account. **MAKE SURE ALL PREVIOUS STEPS ARE COMPLETE BEFORE DOING THIS!** You may not be able to log in to your machine otherwise.
     * Remove sudo privileges.
 Comment out the following line in `/etc/sudoers.d/90-cloud-init-users`: